hamtana/cosc349-requestService/README.md

 The management service provides functionality for managers to create an account, add a property and manage their properties.
 Managers will be able to see the number requests from the tenant and make requests for that to work to be completed.

-Both the Request & Management service are served by a single container running a PostgreSQL database.
+Both the Request & Management service containers are served by a database; a single container running a PostgreSQL.

 ### To run the project follow these steps:
 1. clone the repository